-We have audited the financial report of QPCU T/A QBANK (the Company) and its subsidiaries (the Group), which comprises the consolidated statement of financial position as at 30 June 2023, the consolidated statement of profit or loss and other comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies, and the Directors' declaration.
+We have audited the financial report of QPCU Limited T/A QBANK (the Company) and its subsidiary (the Group), which comprises the consolidated statement of financial position as at 30 June 2024, the consolidated statement of profit or loss and other comprehensive income, consolidated statement of changes in equity and consolidated statement of cash flows for the year then ended, and notes to the financial statements, including material accounting policy information, the consolidated entity disclosure statement and the Directors' declaration.

-In our opinion, the accompanying financial report of the Group is in accordance with the Corporations Act 2001, including:
+In our opinion, the accompanying financial report of QPCU Limited T/A QBANK:

-- a giving a true and fair view of the Group's financial position as at 30 June 2023 and of its performance for the year ended on that date; and - b complying with Australian Accounting Standards and the Corporations Regulations 2001.
+- a presents fairly, in all material respects, the Group's financial position as at 30 June 2024 and of its performance and cash flows for the year then ended; and - b complies with Australian Accounting Standards and the Corporations Regulations 2001.